eclecc/MCQ-Delayed-Discounting-Spanish-draft/README.md

 | 5    | Apply `log10` transformation                           | R            | `log10(k_geo)`                                  |

 ---
----

 ## 🔧 Optional: Use the `calculate_discount_rate()` function

 We now provide a reusable R function to compute *k* values and apply quality filters automatically.
+The logic is identical to the original script but fully modular and easier to reuse across datasets.

 ### 📦 Usage Example